-Acceleration of Indebtedness of Charter's Subsidiaries.
+Acceleration of Our Indebtedness.
 In the event of a default under our credit facilities or notes, our creditors could elect to declare all amounts borrowed, together with accrued and unpaid interest and other fees, to be due and payable.
-In such event, our credit facilities and indentures would not permit Charter's subsidiaries to distribute funds to Charter Holdco or Charter to pay interest or principal on our notes.
-If the amounts outstanding under such credit facilities or notes are accelerated, all of the debt and liabilities of Charter's subsidiaries would be payable from the subsidiaries' assets, prior to any distribution of the subsidiaries' assets to pay the interest and principal amounts on Charter's notes.
-In addition, the lenders under our credit facilities could foreclose on their collateral, which includes equity interests in Charter's subsidiaries, and they could exercise other rights of secured creditors.
-In any such case, we might not be able to repay or make any payments on our notes.
-Additionally, an acceleration or payment default under our credit facilities would cause a cross-default in the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes, Charter Operating notes and Charter's convertible senior notes and would trigger the cross-default provision of the Charter Operating amended and restated credit agreement.
+In such event, our credit facilities and indentures will not permit CCH II's subsidiaries to distribute funds to CCH II to pay interest or principal on its notes.
+If the amounts outstanding under such credit facilities or notes are accelerated, all of the debt and liabilities would be payable from the assets of CCH II's subsidiaries, prior to any distribution of CCH II's subsidiaries' assets to pay the interest and principal amounts on CCH II's notes.
+In addition, the lenders under our credit facilities could foreclose on their collateral, which includes equity interests in CCH II's subsidiaries, and they could exercise other rights of secured creditors.
+In any such case, we might not be able to repay or make any payments on CCH II's notes.
+Additionally, an acceleration or payment default under our credit facilities would cause a cross-default in the indentures governing our notes.
 Any default under any of our credit facilities or notes might adversely affect the holders of our notes and our growth, financial condition and results of operations and could force us to examine all options, including seeking the protection of the bankruptcy laws.

-Charter Communications, Inc.'s Convertible Senior Notes are Structurally Subordinated to all Liabilities of its Subsidiaries.
-The borrowers and guarantors under the Charter Operating credit facilities and senior second lien notes are Charter's indirect subsidiaries.
-A number of Charter's subsidiaries are also obligors under other debt instruments, including Charter Holdings, CCH II and CCO Holdings, which are each a co-issuer of senior notes and/or senior discount notes.
-As of March 31, 2004, our total debt was approximately \$18.1 billion, of which \$17.3 billion would have been structurally senior to the Charter convertible senior notes.
-In a liquidation, the lenders under our credit facilities and the holders of the other debt instruments and all other creditors of Charter's subsidiaries would have the right to be paid before Charter from any of its subsidiaries' assets.
+CCH II's Notes are Structurally Subordinated to all Liabilities of CCH II's Subsidiaries.
+The borrowers and guarantors under the amended and restated Charter Operating credit facilities and senior second lien notes are indirect subsidiaries of CCH II.
+A number of CCH II's subsidiaries are also obligors under other debt instruments.
+As of March 31, 2004, our total debt was approximately \$8.9 billion, of which \$7.3 billion would have been structurally senior to CCH II's notes.
+In a liquidation, the lenders under our credit facilities and the holders of the other debt instruments and all other creditors of CCH II's subsidiaries would have the right to be paid before CCH II from any of its subsidiaries' assets.

-The amended and restated Charter Operating credit facilities and the indentures governing the senior notes, senior discount notes and senior second lien notes issued by subsidiaries of Charter contain restrictive covenants that limit the ability of such subsidiaries to make distributions or other payments to Charter Holdco or Charter to enable Charter to make payments on its convertible senior notes.
-In addition, if Charter caused a subsidiary to make a distribution to enable it to make payments in respect of Charter's convertible senior notes, and such transfer were deemed a fraudulent transfer or an unlawful distribution, the holders of Charter's convertible senior notes could be required to return the payment to (or for the benefit of) the creditors of its subsidiaries.
+If CCH II caused a subsidiary to make a distribution to enable it to make payments in respect of its notes, and such transfer were deemed a fraudulent transfer or an unlawful distribution, the holders of CCH II's notes could be required to return the payment to (or for the benefit of) the creditors of CCH II's subsidiaries.
 In the event of the bankruptcy, liquidation or dissolution of a subsidiary, following payment by such subsidiary of its liabilities, such subsidiary may not have sufficient assets remaining to make any payments to us as an equity holder or otherwise and may be restricted by bankruptcy and insolvency laws from making any such payments.
-The foregoing contractual and legal restrictions could limit Charter's ability to make payments to the holders of its convertible senior notes.
+The foregoing contractual and legal restrictions could limit our ability to make payments to the holders of CCH II's notes.